bridgetownrb/bridgetown-lit-renderer/README.md

 ### Technical and Performance Considerations

 The Bridgetown Lit render helper works by compiling your entry point together with your code block via esbuild and caching the resulting JS snippet.
-A second pass combines your `data` with the snippet and executes it via Node using Lit's SSR rendering pipeline.
+A second pass combines your `data` with the snippet and executes it via a temporary "sidecar" Node server which utilizes Lit's SSR rendering pipeline.
 That output is again cached in a way which persists on-disk for use across builds.

 This for performance reasons.
 If you have added a Lit template to a layout used by, say, a thousand products, your first build will indeed execute Lit SSR for those thousand products, but thereafter it will be cached.
 If you change the data for one product, such as a price, Lit SSR will reexecute _only_ for that one product.
 In addition, for a data-only change the previously compiled JS snippet via esbuild _won't_ need to be recompiled.
 Of course if you also modify either the HTML markup within the helper block or the entry point itself, recompilation must take place.
-This is all in an effort to avoid the painful scenario where multiple esbuild/Node processes must be invoked for every `lit` helper across every layout and page for every build. (**Note:** there's currently a bug where the esbuild JS snippets are cached during watch mode (`-w`) but not between separate build commands.
-This will be fixed for the next release.)

-As you can imagine, it's recommended you don't include any Ruby template code _within_ the helper code block (e.g., using `<%= %>` tags), as that would necessitate recompiling with esbuild on a regular basis.
+It's also recommended you don't include any Ruby template code _within_ the helper code block (e.g., using `<%= %>` tags) which results in constantly changing output, as that would necessitate recompiling with esbuild on a regular basis.

-Thus with a bit of careful planning of which entry point(s) you create, the data you provide, and the structure of your HTML markup within the `lit` helper, you can achieve decent Lit SRR performance while still taking full advantage of the Ruby templates and components you know and love.
+Thus with a bit of careful planning of which entry point(s) you create, the data you provide, and the structure of your HTML markup within the `lit` helper, you can achieve good Lit SSR performance while still taking full advantage of the Ruby templates and components you know and love.

+(If you do run into major issues and want to outright disable the esbuild/SSR caching, you can add `disable_lit_caching: true` to your Bridgetown config.)

 **A note about Lit templates:** in case you're wondering, the markup within the `lit` helper is actually executed inside Lit's `html` tagged template literal, and [all the usual rules of Lit templates apply](https://lit.dev/docs/templates/overview/).
 It's recommended you keep the markup within the helper block brief, and let the web component itself do most of the heavy lifting.